5 Ways to Show Gratitude in the Workplace & the Benefits That Come From It

 Workers need to feel that they’re recognized and appreciated for what they do.
 This is why showing gratitude for work done is one of the fastest and easiest ways to boost the performance of teams and individual employees.

-Employees who receive work gratitude are likely to feel better physically and mentally.
-Studies show that people are less likely to feel and express gratitude at work than in any other place.
+Employees who are shown gratitude at work are likely to feel better physically and mentally.
+Studies showOpens in a new tab that people are less likely to feel and express gratitude at work than in any other place.
 This is why managers should focus on gratitude-promoting activities that can help make employees feel more engaged.
 Here are some of the benefits of showing gratitude at work:

 What happens if gratitude is absent from the workplace?